1. Breast Pump

-1. Breast Pump - Most insurances will cover one now, so you might as well get one if it's free!
-You may plan on breastfeeding and never pumping, but you never what could happen.
-For example, baby may not be well enough to go straight to breast so you will want to pump breast milk for baby.
+Most insurances will cover one now, so you might as well get one if it is free!
+You may plan on breastfeeding and never pump, but you never what could happen.
+For example, the baby may not be well enough to go straight to breast so you will want to pump breast milk for the baby.
 If you plan on going back to work, then a pump is a must in order to keep your supply going and to provide breast milk for your baby while you are away.
 I highly recommend the Medela Pump in Style.

-2. Nipple Cream/Balm - Your nipples will be sore in the beginning, and using these creams help.
+Your nipples will be sore in the beginning and using these creams help.
 My lactation consultant highly recommends Mother Love and after using both Lansinoh and Boobease, I definitely prefer Mother Love over the other two.

-3. Nursing Pads - Once your milk supply comes in, you will start leaking and pads are a must.
+Once your milk supply comes in, you will start leaking and pads are a must.
 You can use disposable pads or if you want to be more eco-friendly, reusable pads.
 My favorite are the Bamboobies reusable pads.
 They are super soft and way more comfortable than disposable pads.
 However, Bamboobies are quite pricey, so I also got these off of Amazon.
-They aren't as soft as Bamboobies or as discreet, but still work quite nicely.
+They aren't as soft as Bamboobies or as discreet but still work quite nicely.
 They are also thicker, so I prefer to wear these around the house and use the Bamboobies when out and about.